Today’s Heardle answer - if you’re struggling & don’t want to lose a streak

-Today’s (April 5) Heardle answer has been revealed and the mystery song is courtesy of one of the most famous musicians in the UK.
-His debut album was released just four years ago, and he is now a household name in the music industry.
+Today’s (April 6) Heardle answer has been revealed and the mystery song is courtesy of a San Diego-born rapper, whose real name is Jaylen Anthony Robinson, but performs via a different stage name.

-A song from the mystery singer’s debut album was the best selling single of 2019 in the UK.
-In May 2020, it was announced that another one of his songs had become the longest-running top 10 UK single of all time by a British artist - that’s all for clues!
+Today’s mystery song was his first release, and was actually written in the back of a police car.
+From a young age, he was influenced by his father’s vintage music collection, and expanded his listening to reggae, hip hop, rock, and R&B. He attended college in Atlanta, Georgia, where he first started teaching himself how to rap.

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.